-This month The Mystic Cup dedicates this area to the exploration of the experiences of those who have made a lifetime promise to learn the mysteries of Yemayá, Orisha of the Oceans and embodiment of Motherhood in the Yoruba pantheon.
+This month The Mystic Cup dedicates this area to the exploration of the experiences of those who have made a lifetime promise to learn the mysteries of Yemayá, Orisha of the Oceans, and embodiment of Motherhood in the Yoruba pantheon.

-No two spiritual paths are alike, however some are joined by common themes, experiences and devotions.
+No two spiritual paths are alike, however, some are joined by common themes, experiences, and devotions.
 In such light, I want to share with you how I came to be a priestess of Yemayá.
 Mine is but one story out of tens of thousands, and I hope, it is but the first to be shared in The Mystic Cup.

 I was warned never to swim in the depths of the ocean, to always stay in the shallow part, and take if I must sand baths rather than plunging myself in her waters.
-Wise words which I not always respected.
+Wise words that I not always respected.
 At the age of 18, I was pulled from the ocean by my long brown hair.
-An undertoe had pulled me down in waters no deeper than 2 feet.
+An undertow had pulled me down in waters no deeper than 2 feet.
 I have since taken great care to heed the warning about how close I get to the sea.